6 Ways to Slow Your Roll (slow down) for Less Pain

 6. Say NO

 Life gives us so many opportunities but not all of them will contribute to my best life.
 I find it difficult to say no, but necessary if I want to live a balanced life.
 I often make impulsive decisions instead of thoughtfully responding to each opportunity.
 Try thinking through requests for several days before making a decision.
 Say no as often as you can.
+Slowing down has to come naturally at some point.
 Intentionally let go of any guilt that might creep up…

-These are just a few things I have implemented in my life to pace myself.
+These are just a few things I have implemented to practice slowing down.
 What are some things that you have tried?
 I would love to have your thoughts in the comments below.

 After a horrific car accident nearly took her life and her own long and complex recovery journey, Becky has assembled a vibrant team of specially-trained coaches—healthcare professionals who have gained proficiency in teaching and coaching, many who live successfully with chronic pain.
 Becky travels extensively to speak about the role of health coaching in pain management and has been a regular speaker at PAINWeek®, and many other conferences, in addition to coaching and managing TCC’s program.
 She lives in Utah with her husband and dog, Quigley.